pawn-pi/vega_excel_addin/README.md

 2. Click LOAD DATA button writes the dataset into the current sheet (see 2 in screenshot), the range starts as defined in destination cell input field.
 Every time the LOAD DATA button is clicked the result dataset is (over)written into current sheet.

-### Use case 2 – Load data into table in a separate worksheet
+### Use case 2 – Load Market Order data into a table in a separate worksheet
 Loads Market Order data with a limited predefined selection of attributes - refers to lower orange rectangle in screenshot.
 1. Click the Market dropdown list to select one or more markets or type to search for a market.